carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Registration

 The [online registration](https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271) is open.
-We will have an opportunity for on-site registration but please let the organiser know in advanced.
+We will have an opportunity for on-site registration but please let the organizer know in advanced.
 More information about the workshop registration will be added here.

 The registration desk will be available on site from May 28th (evening) to June 1.
 Please bring your registration confirmation which can be swapped for your name tag and badges.

 ##### Restaurant suggestions

-We will be using the catering service from Pi restaurant, which is located in the same builiding as the conference venue.
+We will be using the catering service from Pi restaurant, which is located in the same building as the conference venue.
 More restaurant suggestions for you are available on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
 If you have any recommendation please add them there.

 #### S: Skill-up, Sticky Notes, Slack, Special requirements, Surveys, Sponsors, Sightseeing, Software Carpentry